jb2718/beautiful-jekyll/_posts/2017-05-02-pulling-back-complexity.md

 ## Stripping Back Complexity

 So what do I mean by “making the project smaller”?
 I mean I am going to start stripping back the complexity.
-For example, according to Wikipedia, Uno is a game that can be played with 2 to 10 players.
+For example, according to [unorules.com](http://www.unorules.com/), Uno is a game that can be played with 2 to 10 players.
 It has 108 cards comprised of digit cards from 0 to 9 of various colors and 5 types of action cards.
 Before going any further into the instructions, there are already many ways I can simplify the game.
 I can restrict the number of players and reduce the types of cards allowed.
 The idea is to keep reducing the complexity of the project until a clearer plan for how to handle the problem comes into focus.
 Subsequently, I will gradually re-introduce those layers of complexity until I build back up to the full game.

-During the first several iterations of trying to construct this game, I started by trying to break out methods and data from the the rules of the Uno game.
+During the first several iterations of trying to construct this game, I started by trying to break out methods and data from the the rules of the Uno game.  (link to that article you wrote if you can find it...)
 This time, I will try to simplify the rules first.
 I want to make the game extremely simple so knowing how to proceed from step to step will be clearer.
 I am certain this process would differ from person to person; nevertheless, it will be helpful to me to document this process, and I hope others find it useful as well.

 ## Getting Started